F-i-f/soft-brightness/README.md

 #### You have a laptop computer without a back-light

 For example an OLED panel or non-functional back-light.
-Have Soft-Brightness-Plus control the brightness for all your monitors:
+Have Soft Brightness Plus control the brightness for all your monitors:

 - Set _Use backlight control_ to _On_.